Police and fire department face major New Year's Eve operation

 The first patients already had to be treated before New Year's Eve: "There were already three..." was the somewhat flippant comment from the clinic on Sunday morning.
 Another patient had to be operated on immediately on Saturday.

-The police reported that a 40-year-old man had lost a hand when setting off a signal rocket in the Kaulsdorf district of Marzahn-Hellersdorf.
-The rocket exploded in his hand immediately after ignition.
+The police reported that a 40-year-old man had lost a hand when setting off a signal rocket in the Kaulsdorf district.
+The rocket exploded in his hand immediately after being set off.
 During a search, further pyrotechnics were found on his person and confiscated.
+A man who allegedly fired pyrotechnics from a gun from a balcony triggered a SEK operation in Lichtenberg.
+According to the police, the 33-year-old was arrested on Saturday evening.
+Officers from a special task force searched his apartment on the 9th floor of a building in the Neu-Hohenschönhausen district.
+A blank-firing weapon, a rifle, eight soft air weapons and the corresponding ammunition as well as a knife were seized.

 First riots and attacks

-The police are also dealing with the first incidents of rioting and attacks on emergency services.
-During the night, several cars were set on fire in the city area; investigators are assuming arson.
-The fire department reported a total of nine incidents in the city.
+The police are also dealing with the first riots and attacks on emergency services.
+During the night, several cars were set on fire in the city area; investigators suspect arson.
+The fire department reported nine incidents in the city.
 On Friday evening, a group of around 20 people set off pyrotechnics without permission and went on the rampage in Kreuzberg.
 According to the police, the group harassed police officers and one officer was hit by a thrown chair.

 Further incidents were recorded by plainclothes officers and officers in uniform during checks in Neukölln.
 For example, a group of people threw pyrotechnics at passers-by on Hallesches Ufer, the police announced on X (formerly Twitter).
 A total of 15 reports were made and pyrotechnics were confiscated 18 times.